MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-volumes.md

 > Applies to: Windows Server 2019

-This topic describes how to create volumes on a Storage Spaces Direct cluster by using Windows Admin Center and Windows PowerShell.
+This topic describes how to create volumes on a Storage Spaces Direct cluster by using Windows Admin Center and Windows PowerShell, how to work with files on the volumes, and how to enable Data Deduplication and compression on volumes.

 ## Create a three-way mirror volume